 CDC recommends that states obtain a response rate of at least 70% for analysis of PRAMS data.
-The response rate among women delivering in Maryland between January 30, 2001 and December 31, 2001 met this criterion, but the response rate in for women delivering before January 30 did not.
-Therefore, the data presented in this report are based on the last 11 months of 2001, not the entire year.
-During this period, 1,447 mothers completed the PRAMS questionnaire with a weighted response reflecting 58,982 mothers.
-The weighted figure included 38,834 births to white women and 16,333 births to black women.
+The weighted response rate among women delivering in Maryland between January 1, 2002 and December 31, 2002 was 72%.
+During this period, 1,463 mothers completed the PRAMS questionnaire with a weighted response reflecting 64,292 mothers.
+The weighted figure included 40,051 births to white women and 19,676 births to black women.

 All data in this report were prepared using weighted PRAMS data and SUDAAN software.
 Percentages shown for each survey item are based on the number of mothers who responded to that item, with missing observations excluded.
-With the exception of questions relating to smoking (Questions 39-41), alcohol binges before pregnancy (Question 43b) and duration of breastfeeding (Question 61), the percentage of missing observations was less than 5% for each survey item.
+With the exception of questions relating to smoking before and during pregnancy (Questions 39-40), alcohol binges before pregnancy (Question 43b) and duration of breast-feeding (Question 61), the percentage of missing observations was less than 5% for each survey item.
 Percentages for subcategories of survey items based on fewer than five respondents are not reported since estimates based on small numbers may be unreliable.